greenpill-dev-guild/cookie-jar/README.md

 ### 🎉 Minimal Configuration for Development

 Almost no setup needed for local development!
 The monorepo approach makes it seamless:
-- **Auto-installs**: pnpm and Foundry are installed automatically if missing
+- **Auto-installs**: bun and Foundry are installed automatically if missing
 - **Auto-deploys**: Contracts deploy automatically on first run
 - **Auto-configures**: Client configuration updates automatically